 Through Studio Ole Scheeren, he is exploring his more personal interest in non-architectural projects and interventions, such as Archipelago Cinema, a floating auditorium first conceived in the Andaman Sea of Thailand for the Film On The Rocks Yao Noi Festival and then installed at the 13th Architecture Biennale in Venice.
 Recently, he developed The Mirage City Cinema, a cinema-architecture space commissioned by Sharjah Art Foundation as part of the Sharjah Biennial 11 Film Programme curated by Apichatpong Weerasethakul.

-Ole Scheeren has contributed to various arts and culture projects and exhibitions throughout his career, including the Biennials in Venice and Sharjah, the Triennials in Beijing and Milan, China Design Now in London, the exhibition Cities on the Move at London’s Hayward Gallery and in the city of Bangkok, Media City Seoul and the Rotterdam Film Festival.
-For the Museum of Modern Art (MoMA) he designed an exhibition in New York and Beijing featuring the CCTV project.
+Ole Scheeren has contributed to various arts and culture projects and exhibitions throughout his career, including Triennials in Beijing and Milan, China Design Now in London, the exhibition Cities on the Move at London’s Hayward Gallery and in the city of Bangkok, Media City Seoul and the Rotterdam Film Festival.
+For the Museum of Modern Art (MoMA) he designed two exhibitions in New York and Beijing featuring the CCTV project.

 He regularly lectures at various international institutions and conferences and serves on juries for awards and competitions.
 He is visiting professor at Hong Kong University.